Arytur/Spotify-data/README.md

 # Spotify-data
 Django project based on Spotify API.

-This is my final project created at Coderslab Bootcamp Backend Developer.
+This is my final project created at Coderslab Bootcamp - Python Backend Developer.

 With this application it is possible to requests data from Spotify such as:
 * list of new released albums